bpatra/personal-blog/_posts/2014-07-08-executing-psake-build-script-with-teamcity.md

 Now see how to invoke the PSake Example task within Teamcity.
 Create a Powershell using at least the 3.0 version.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/07/psakeexample-e1450469198529.jpg' title="The organisation of build target with PSake" caption="Invoke the Example PSake task within TeamCity" %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/07/psakeexample-e1450469198529.jpg' caption="Invoke the Example PSake task within TeamCity" %}

 The script in the Teamcity editor (and only this one) assumes the current directory is the repository root.
 The first line imports the module while second one invoke the <em>Example</em> task using PSake.
 The third line below is important so that exceptions thrown in the script appear as build failures.<br />
 <code>if ($psake.build_success -eq $false) { exit 1 } else { exit 0 }</code>